Skip to main content

 Poly GraphQL Playground Pass nextToken String into Arguments

-Formatting the .csv Data in Excel
+Formatting the .csv Data in Microsoft Excel

 Each CCX we've queried has the same key and value format.
 The goal is to create a usable Excel table by filtering/parsing the unnecessary characters, removing the duplicate keys, and creating a column with a single key (as a header) for each CCX corresponding value.